Klortho/jatsdoc/README.md

   identifier to specify the entry itself, we'll need something like "#p=entry;t=target".

+* When you open a hyperlink to another entry, the nav panel should scroll to bring that into view.

+* Similarly, when you *first* go to the view and it has an entry already specified (e.g. following a link like [this](http://jatspan.org/niso/archiving-1.0/#p=attr-contrib-type) from outside) the navigation panel should open and scroll to the right spot.

 * Polish the styles in the nav panel, regarding the nested categories and entries.
   See the [JatsAdaptation](JatsAdaptation#Accomodate different document structure) page for an explanation.